 Leash, Poop and Scoop and Running at Large

 The Town of Cobourg requires that dog owners at all times have their dogs on a leash that is a maximum length of 1.8 meters (6' feet) and accompanied and under control by the Owner or a competent individual.

 All dog owners shall remove any/all excrement left by their dog anywhere within the municipality and shall dispose of the waste in a sanitary manner.

 No owner of an animal shall permit an animal to run at large within the limits of the Municipality.
-[Not mentioned is that here is a Dog Park on Ontario Street where dogs may be let loose.]
+Note that there is a Dog Park on Ontario Street where dogs may be let loose.

 The Town of Cobourg's Comprehensive Zoning By-law restricts the height of fences and establishes regulations in regards to certain areas on your property.
 The reason there are fence restrictions in place is to ensure proper sightlines for pedestrians and vehicles.
 Any questions related to these requirements can be directed to the Planning Department at 905-372-1005.